US Women's National Team stars on equal pay: To win that fight is bigger than World Cup victory - KVIA

 Off the pitch, both Heath and Press are equally busy.
 They’re are co-founders of re-Inc — a streetwear fashion brand founded in partnership with fellow USWNT player Megan Rapinoe and former 2015 World Cup winning teammate Meghan Klingenberg.

-Press, Heath, and re-Inc also recently teamed up with the American snack company Stacy’s as part of an effort to promote female-funded businesses and gain more public visibility for them.
+Press, Heath, and re-Inc also recently teamed up with the American snack company Stacy’s as part of an effort to promote female-founded businesses and gain more public visibility for them.

 Fight for equal pay continues